cirulls/git-bisect-demo/README.md

 # git-bisect-demo

-Dummy repository to demo git bisect
+This is a dummy repository to demo how `git bisect` works.